stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ```

 The testing framework recognized that this was the first execution therefore created the hello test with the actual and golden files.
+The difference between this two files if that the actual file will be overwritten everytime we run the test while the golden will stay the same.
+This is useful when we want to update the golden file, but we will see that further in this tutorial.

 ## A more complete test

 So far we have implemented the hspec-golden defaultGolden tool for testing and automatically creating our golden files.
-But we haven't really test the whole functionality of hspec-golden nor the hgold CLI from hspec-golden for updating the golden files.
+But we haven't really test the whole functionality of hspec-golden like the hgold CLI from hspec-golden for updating the golden files.

-We will now test two haskell modules that really need  golden tests.
+Lets create some new modules to demostrate the full potential of hspec-golden.

 - Html.hs : Renders a HTML template.
 - Json.hs : Encodes a data type into a JSON Bytestring.

-For convenience each module will be located inside its own directory.
+For convenience each module will be placed inside its own directory.

 ```shell